Housing Disrepair Solicitors

-Each landlord is obligated by law to ensure that the property/properties that they are renting out to their tenants is suitable to live in.
+Each landlord is obligated by law to ensure that the property in which they are renting out is suitable for the tenants to live in.

 If you are in a private residential property or council housing and the landlord has left the property in a state of disrepair, do not hesitate to contact us to claim compensation and ensure that the repairs are carried out.

-If you live in a rented property and there are issues such as; damp, mould, broken doors etc., and your landlord has failed to solve these issues, you may be eligible for compensation.
+If you live in one of the above mentioned properties and you are experiencing issues such as; damp, mould, broken doors etc., and your landlord has failed to solve these issues, you may be eligible for compensation.
 We have worked on similar cases and may be able to get you the compensation you deserve.

 Landlords have a legal duty to maintain the structure of their properties and to ensure it is kept in a good state of repair so that their tenants can live safely and comfortably.